Protecting Your Home From Wildfire

 Although Canadians and Australians make extensive use of exterior sprinklers to defend their homes against embers, the United States is still behind the curve.
 However, the W.A.S.P. system from Canada is available and economical for US residents.
 For less than $200, a homeowner can equip their home with a two sprinkler system that's easier to put up than holiday lights.
 You can purchase the system from Tom Scheller's innovative company, Bathroom Machineries, in Murphys, California.
 You can also find out more about the system from W.A.S.P.
 The video below shows the system in action.
 Important note: while the W.A.S.P. sprinklers work well, they are made of plastic and can easily break if dropped.
 So, make sure the brackets are securely attached to the roof before turning on the water.

-A new technology that has been demonstrated to safely prevent the ignition of homes, landscaping, and nearby habitat comes from the American company, Mighty Fire Breaker.
-By spraying their EPA approved material on exposed wood surfaces, such as wood siding, attic rafters and beams, AND the surrounding environment, embers (and even direct flame contact) can not cause ignition.
+An upcoming technology that has been demonstrated to prevent the ignition of flammable materials comes from the American company, Mighty Fire Breaker.
+For example, by spraying their EPA approved material on exposed wood surfaces, such as attic rafters and beams, embers (and even direct flame contact) can not cause ignition.

 Be sure to download our document explaining the various ways to ensure your home is fire safe, including a list of various exterior sprinkler options, From The House Outward.